As of October 2021, I am accepting new pediatric (birth-18), pregnant or postpartum clients only.

-Upledger Craniosacral Therapy (CST) is ALWAYS listen and follow.
-Listening to the inner wisdom of the client’s body, and following.
-Gentle, light touch and collaborative.
+CST is gentle, light touch and collaborative with your inner wisdom.
 Craniosacral treatment involves working with the Central Nervous System (CNS), the brain and spinal cord.
 This is a gentle, deeply relaxing, light touch therapy that is very profound.
 Restrictions in the brain and spinal cord (CNS) impact your entire being, physical and emotional.
 CST is a light touch approach that can create dramatic improvements in your life.
 It releases tensions deep in the body to relieve pain and dysfunction and improve the whole body health and performance.
 Few body structures have more influence over your health and wellbeing that your central nervous system (CNS), and few body systems have more impact on your CNS that the craniosacral system-the soft tissues and fluid that protect your brain and spinal cord.
 With gentle pressure, starting at 5 grams, I assess your body at several points, and we work to release the patterns of restriction.
 When we free the CNS to perform the way it was designed, amazing results are achieved.
 Craniosacral therapy naturally induces the para-sympathetic helps to eliminates pain and stress, strengthens your resistance to disease and enhances your health and wellbeing.
 The only contraindications for this work is a recent stroke or risk of aneurism.
 In either case, I will need to speak to your physician and verify that slight pressure changes in the cerebral spinal fluid can be tolerated.

 CST and Infants